cdoorenweerd/PyCOIStats/README.md

 # PyCOIStats package
-A collection of scripts to manage COI data, calculate pairwise distances and plot them
+A collection of scripts to manage COI data, calculate pairwise distances and plot them.

 ### Dependencies